Fabien Pelous

-Fabien Pelous (born 7 December 1973) is a retired French rugby union footballer.
+Fabien Pelous (born 7 December 1973) is a retired French rugby union player.
 A lock who also occasionally played as a number eight and flanker, he played the bulk of his professional career for Stade Toulousain, and is the all-time leader in appearances for the France national team.
 He retired as the most-capped lock for any nation in rugby history, with 100 of his 118 France appearances at that position, a record later broken by South Africa's Victor Matfield.
 Pelous was inducted into the World Rugby Hall of Fame in 2017.

 Early life

 The son of a family of local farmers, Pelous was born in Toulouse and was introduced to rugby in Saverdun.

 International career

 Pelous made his test début on 17 October 1995 against Romania.

 He proved himself an inspirational captain for France after succeeding Fabien Galthié ahead of the 2004 RBS 6 Nations and enjoyed immediate success, leading Les Bleus to the Grand Slam in his first year and followed that up with a second-placed finish in 2005.

 Pelous missed the summer test matches in 2005 with a serious knee injury.
 He returned to action in September and helped France to a 26–16 win over Australia in November.
 However, he was handed a nine-week ban in the aftermath of that victory after being found guilty of elbowing Australia hooker Brendan Cannon.